Herbal tea as a coffee alternative in the morning

 There are so many kinds of black tea on the market, but mostly used is the breakfast tea, which was the main go-to drink for heavy labors in Britain for hundreds of years.

 Start your day anywhere with this smooth and malty English Breakfast teabag.
-Biodegradable and eco-friendly this teabags brew sweet and woodsy with a clean finish.
+Biodegradable and eco-friendly these teabags brew sweet and woodsy with a clean finish.

 Yerba Mate is not really tea, because of word tea refers to drinks made from the plant Camellia Sinensis.
 There are six major types like green tea, oolong tea, yellow tea, black tea, white tea, and Pu-erh tea.

 Why do people call this tea too?
 The reason for this is that this drink is made from herbs and hot water and any drink made like these people called it tea.
 Another thing is that in Spanish-speaking countries the word mate is used to refer to actual tea.

 Mate is made from the dried leaves of the yerba mate tree and contains up to 85 mg of caffeine per cup, which is high compared to the other teas mentioned here.